oschwartz10612/python-example-socket/README.md

 # python-example-socket

-#Setup
+## Setup
 You need a client and a server Raspberry Pi.
-The client will have your inputs (buttons, sensors, etc) the server will run your actions (run motors, print textm, etc).
+The client will have your inputs (buttons, sensors, etc) the server will run your actions (run motors, print text, etc).
 For the example, connect a button to the client Pi as shown below.

 ![Wiring Diagram](/assets/02_Push-button_bb-min.jpg)